xpqz/dyalog-docs/interface-guide/docs/introduction/gui-objects-as-namespaces.md

       DOWN.onSelect←'CHANGE' ¯1
 ```

 Notice that because you were in the `F1.CH` namespace when you made this association, the event will fire the function `CHANGE` in the `F1.CH` namespace and, furthermore, it will execute it within that namespace.
-Hence the names referenced by the function are the local names, i.e. the variable `COUNT` and the Label `CTR`, within that namespace.
+Hence the names referenced by the function are the local names, that is, the variable `COUNT` and the Label `CTR`, within that namespace.

 So if you now switch back to the outer workspace
 ```apl